anaconda/anaconda-auth/README.md

 ### Non-interactive use

-If you want to utilize Anaconda Services on a system where you do not have interactive access to a browser to use the `login` command you have two options
+If you want to utilize Anaconda Services on a system where you do not have interactive access to a browser to use the `login` command, you have two options:

-1. Use `anaconda auth api-key` command on a system where you can login to print the API key to the terminal.
-You can then utilize the API key on the non-interactive system with the `ANACONDA_AUTH_API_KEY` env var (or in `.env` file) or set the `key` parameter in the `plugin.auth` section of the `~/.anaconda/config.toml` file.
+1. On a system where you can log in, use `anaconda auth api-key` command to print the API key to the terminal.
+You can then utilize the API key on the non-interactive system with the `ANACONDA_AUTH_API_KEY` env var (or in a `.env` file) or set the `key` parameter in the `plugin.auth` section of the `~/.anaconda/config.toml` file.
-1. With `preferred_token_storage` set to `"anaconda-keyring"` run the `login` command to create the `~/.anaconda/keyring` file.
-Then copy `~/.anaconda/keyring` to the non-interactive system.
+1. With `preferred_token_storage` set to `"anaconda-keyring"`, run the `login` command to create the `~/.anaconda/keyring` file.
+Then, copy `~/.anaconda/keyring` to the non-interactive system.

 ## Python API